puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_data_abstract.md

 ### `Enum`

 The `Enum` data type only matches [strings][], but it provides an alternate way to restrict which strings it will match.
-It takes any number of strings, and results in a data type that matches any string values that exactly match one of those strings.
+It takes any number of strings, and results in a data type that matches any string values that _exactly_ match one of those strings.
+Unlike the `==` operator, this matching is case-sensitive.

 It takes any number of parameters, and requires at least one.